wfailla/un-orchestrator/orchestrator/README_RUN.md

     as the TCP port used by the REST server, the file describing the physical ports of the Universal Node, and more;
   * [config/universal-node-example.xml](config/universal-node-example.xml):
-    configuration file describing the physical ports to be handled by the un-orchestrator, as well as the amount of CPU, memory and storage provided to the Universal Node;
+    file describing the physical ports to be handled by the un-orchestrator, as well as the amount of CPU, memory and storage provided to the Universal Node;
   * [config/simple_passthrough_nffg.json](config/simple_passthrough_nffg.json):